 With so many things to consider and plan, the prospect of knowing when to book certain suppliers, knowing if they’ll be a good fit, and how to even go about it, can sometimes feel a little daunting.

 I’m here to help guide you and make the process as straightforward (and fun) as possible, so here are my tips on what to consider when planning your wedding flowers and choosing the wedding florist that’s right for you.

-Every couple has a unique vision for their day – let your florist know how you see flowers fitting into your big day.
+Every couple has a unique vision for their day – let your wedding florist know how you see flowers fitting into your big day.
 This will allow the florist to tailor their response to match your exact requirements (or provide recommendations if you’re not too sure!).
 Take a look at the below statement, which of them resonates most with you?

 HIGH: I want flowers to be a big deal at my wedding – I am very interested in learning how to style my venue with floral installations such as archways, flower clouds and urns, and I would love suggestions on unique ideas to decorate my tables using flowers.
 I am prepared to spend £2000 and upwards to my floral budget.

 MEDIUM: I know I want flowers included on my big day.
 I would like flowers for the tables and have some ideas.
 I am prepared to spend up to £1500 for my wedding flowers.

 LOW: I just need the essential items for my wedding day – I’m happy to be guided by my florist in terms of a colour scheme and the specific flowers used, I just want it to look beautiful.
 I am prepared to spend between £750 and £1250 for my wedding flowers.

 It’s best to get into this right away so that you and your florist are on the same page and so that they can set expectations on what your money can get you.

 Guest count, the wedding date, abundance of flowers, and what you’d like to include as part of your wishlist are considerations that can affect the budget, so let your florist as much information as possible at the start so that they can match your vision to your budget.